 One of the most obvious changes to the skin is it will start to stretch, especially in areas such as the torso, lower back and breasts.
 These areas may be prone to stretch marks but the good news is, if you start early and use oils on the skin, you can greatly decrease the risk of experiencing any at all.

-During pregnancy, oestrogen increases the length of the growing phase of hair follicles often resulting in a thicker and healthier looking head of hair.
-However, nails may also become more brittle and soft due to increased oestrogen levels.
+During pregnancy, estrogen increases the length of the growing phase of hair follicles often resulting in a thicker and healthier-looking head of hair.
+However, nails may also become more brittle and soft due to increased estrogen levels.

-Conversely, as oestrogen levels fall after giving birth, women tend to shed more hair.
+Conversely, as estrogen levels fall after giving birth, women tend to shed more hair.
 You might see clumps of hair falling out after a shower or brushing, which is a normal occurrence.

 Most women find their hair returns to its normal growth and texture within four to six months after giving birth.